jiegec/loongarch-csr/README.md

 1. GTLB: [0]: Search in GTLB(GVA to GPA) or HTLB(GPA to HPA)?
 2. RID: [23:16]: TGID to match?

-Control the TGID and part of TLB for TLB instructions to operate on.
+Control the TGID and part of TLB for GTLB instructions to operate on.

 unused in kernel